googleforgames/quilkin/docs/src/services/xds/providers/filesystem.md

 After running this command, any proxy that connects to port 18000 will receive updates as configured in `config.yaml` file.

-You can find the configuration file schema in [Configuration][configuration].
+You can find the configuration file schema in [Configuration File][configuration].

 Example: